kenebebh/Glasp-User-Guide/article.md

 ## Features of Glasp

 With Glasp, you can do more than highlight text on web pages – you can also annotate, search, and even highlight YouTube video transcripts.
 You can even share your highlights, see the highlights of others, and do so much more.

-In this section, we'll explore the key features of Glasp and show you how to make the most of this powerful tool.
+Let's explore some key features of Glasp and how to make the most out of this powerful tool.

 ### Highlighting any piece of text